VISION AND AIMS

 - Show independence in social settings, building positive relationships with friends

-In Year two, we have two classes, Oak and Maple.
+In Year two, we have two classes, Oak and Beech.
 Each class has a class teacher and a teaching assistant.

 In all areas of the curriculum, we build on skills that are developed in Year One, as well as learning new ones.